 The report is accompanied by an interactive database created by NJ Spotlight that is searchable by hospital or by system.

 Select financial and patient data for NJ hospitals for 2013.
 Search by one or more fields.
-Click a column to sort it.
-Click a row for more details (including 2012 data).

 The Federal Trade Commission will likely scrutinize New Jersey hospital mergers to see if they are large enough to reduce competition and lead to higher prices.
 Baumgarten noted that the FTC has been very active over the past decade, both in blocking hospital mergers and stopping hospitals from buying doctor groups.